 Megan Matson, Partner

-As a partner at Table Rock, Megan most recently helped bring the water and wastewater public-private partnership in Rialto, California to financial close, including the $172 MM capital raise, investor due diligence, local agency negotiations, city and labor relations, independent engineer and environmental reports production, closing prep for the City and media.
-Megan is now a lead on both the ongoing asset management front for the Rialto concession, and active analysis, outreach and engagement with next cities and new projects.
-Previous to Table Rock, Megan helped the Marin Energy Authority CCA launch against heavy political opposition; defeated IOU challenges to the model in both the regulatory and ballot initiative arenas; then cofounded LEAN Energy, a non-profit dedicated to the national advancement of CCA (community choice energy aggregations).
-She previously formed and led a 50,000 member 50-state national political action committee.
-There she led national, state and local grassroots organizing a range of initiatives, including GOTV, voter registration innovations, community campaigns, and policy at all levels of government.
-Megan would describe Table Rock as “private equity on a mission,” and is committed to resolving some of the hardest issues faced by local government through creative public-private infrastructure.
-Table Rock embraces difficulty, and pursues outcomes that are creditworthy, fair, enduring, transparent, and environmentally resilient.
+As a partner at Table Rock, Megan was instrumental in bringing the $172 MM water and wastewater public-private partnership in Rialto, California to financial close, including the capital raise, investor due diligence, all reports production, public partner management, and other conditions precedent.
+Megan is now a lead on both the ongoing asset management front for the Rialto concession, and for Table Rock’s 100-City tour to next screened cities positioned to benefit the model.
+Previous to Table Rock, Megan helped the Marin Energy Authority CCA launch against heavy political opposition; led in the defeat of IOU challenges to the model in both the regulatory and statewide ballot initiative arenas; then cofounded LEAN Energy, an organization furthering the national development of CCA (community choice energy aggregation).
+Megan previously formed and led a 50,000 member 50-state political action committee.
+There she led national, state and local grassroots organizing on a range of initiatives, including voter registration innovations in 17 states proven in a Yale study to be 3.8x as effective as conventional; successful election litigations in Florida and California; state-by-state legislation drafting and roll-out; and community education and organizing for policy change at both state and local levels.
+Megan would describe Table Rock as “private equity on a mission,” and sees private capital and expertise as critical to the country’s infrastructure, jobs and middle class recovery, and climate adaptation.
+She is committed to resolving some of the hardest issues faced by local government through creative and transparent public-private infrastructure.
 Megan received her B.A. from Yale University.

 Dana Marohn, Senior Associate